FelipeZerokun/100-days-python/Day_08_Caesar Cypher/Readme.md

 For this, the first thing the code must have is a list with all the letters of the alphabet in perfect order.
 English alphabet has 26 letters.

-The first thing the program will do is ask the user if he wants to enconde or decode a message.
+The first thing the program will do is ask the user if he wants to encoder or decode a message.
 Then it will prompt the user to enter the message.
 Finally, it will ask the user how many spaces to shift the message.
 One of the problems here is if the user enters a number bigger than 26, because it will exceed the size of the alphabet list and will end up in an error.
 Using the modulo operator (%) I can get the remainder of a division.
 In this case, if I get the remainder of the number of shifts divided by 26, I will always get a number between 0 and 25.
 With all the information, I can loop between every letter in the message shifting their position to the left or right some number of times according to what the user wants.
 In the case I go beyond the letter "z" I will loop back to "a" and viceversa.

 This project is a good example where even when the code logic seems perfect, problems would still appear.
 I had to try many, many times with different messages and compare the result I expected with the one I got.
 So I could undestand what my code lacked.